toohighonthehog/RJAutoMover/TestPlans/TESTING-GUIDE.md

 **Purpose:** Simulates the service's exact decision logic to predict which rule will process each file.

 **What It Does:**
-- Loads test files from manifest
+- Loads test files from manifest (in test root)
-- Loads rules from test config
+- Loads rules from test config (in test root)
 - **Simulates service logic:**
   - Process rules in correct order (specific extensions first, OTHERS last)
   - Match file extensions (case-insensitive)